 The following resources are specifically designed to welcome new Transfer Students to PLU and support their transition to a new learning community:

 - New Transfer Student Registration invites all incoming Transfer Students to meet with an academic advisor to register for their first semester courses.
 These meetings provide an opportunity for students to review their transfer credit, review their general education requirements, select and register for classes, as well as learn more about their intended major(s).
-For more information about New Transfer Student Registration visit https://www.plu.edu/academic-advising/new-transfer-student-registration/.
+Click to learn more information about New Transfer Student Registration.

 - New Transfer Student Orientation prepares you for your first semester by connecting with various academic resources including your academic advisor, academic assistance, career connections, and other important offices.
 New Student Orientation is required for all incoming Transfer Students, and attending all components is highly encouraged.
-For more information about NSO visit www.plu.edu/new.
+Click to learn more information about Transfer NSO .

 Transfer Students interested in on campus jobs and leadership positions are invited and encouraged to apply to all positions on the Career Opportunities Board.
 While all on campus positions welcome and value the skills and talents of all students, the following student leadership positions seek experience in transferring to PLU and/or an interest in working with Transfer Students:

-- Kreidler Community Advocates are community builders committed to creating a welcoming and inclusive campus for commuter, transfer, and Veteran students through programing, one-on-one connections, and advocacy.
+- CAVE Community Advocates are community builders committed to creating a welcoming and inclusive campus for commuter and transfer students through programing, one-on-one connections, and advocacy.

 - Transfer New Student Orientation Guides welcome incoming Transfer Students at Fall and Spring Transfer New Student Orientation and have the opportunity to make a first impression on new Lutes as they embark on a successful and rewarding PLU experience